AA Step 9 today, which makes direct amends to such people wherever possible except when to do so, would injure them or others.

 Carlos: I’m an addict.
 I’ve been clean since 2006 but sometimes I feel like getting high and then I think of every loss.
 What else do you think I can think of so I will never use it again?

-Thank you very much for asking that.
+Thank you very much for asking about that.
 It’s common if you have had some kind of addiction to think of it periodically.
 What I see today is the better I take care of myself and the better I help other people out in my life, the fewer times things like a drink will look attractive to me.

 I’ve suffered through plenty of addictions.
 Alcoholism being number one.
 However, I’ve struggled with gambling and I’ve struggled with watching adult movies online and the corresponding sexual behaviors in myself.

-I’ve struggled with those things and I’m grateful to say today that I’ve recovered on all of those that I am a very healthy happy human being today who has behaviors that I am proud of and then I’m willing people could watch every second of my life.
+I’ve struggled with those things and I’m grateful to say today that I’ve recovered from all of those that I am a very healthy happy human being today who has behaviors that I am proud of and then I’m willing people could watch every second of my life.

 I don’t do anything I’m ashamed of worse than yelling at my children.
 It’s really nice today.
 That said, the thought of one thing or another will still come up for me and what I do is I talk about it with other people as soon as possible.